-The Bank's consolidated and unconsolidated annual statutory financial statements as of and for the years ended 31 December 2016, 2017 and 2018 (including any notes thereto and the independent auditor's report thereon, the "BRSA Financial Statements") have been prepared and presented in accordance with the BRSA Accounting and Reporting Principles.
-The Bank's foreign affiliates maintain their books of account and prepare their financial statements in accordance with the generally accepted accounting principles and the related rules applicable in the countries in which they operate and, while preparing the consolidated financial statements of the Group, these are adjusted and classified pursuant to the BRSA Accounting and Reporting Principles.
+The Bank's BRSA Financial Statements are filed with the Borsa İstanbul A.Ş. ("Borsa İstanbul") and the Bank's and the Group's BRSA Financial Statements are used for determinations of the Bank's and the Group's compliance with Turkish regulatory requirements established by the BRSA, including for the calculation of capital adequacy ratios.
+The Bank's foreign subsidiaries maintain their books of account and prepare their financial statements in accordance with the generally accepted accounting principles and the related rules applicable in the countries in which they operate and, while preparing the consolidated financial statements of the Group, these are adjusted and classified pursuant to the BRSA Principles.

 Following the implementation of TFRS 9 as of 1 January 2018, the BRSA Financial Statements are prepared on a historical cost basis except for: (a) financial assets classified as "financial assets at fair value through profit or loss" according to TFRS 9, (b) financial assets classified as "financial assets at fair value through other comprehensive income" according to TFRS 9, (c) real estate that is held for sale (which is measured as: (i) the lower of its carrying amount or its fair value less (ii) selling costs) or the Group's own use, (d) financial assets classified as "financial assets measured at amortised cost" according to TFRS 9 and (e) investments in associates and subsidiaries that are accounted with the equity method in accordance with TAS 28.
-It is important to note that the Group's BRSA Financial Statements reflect a full consolidation only of financial subsidiaries (as explained in Part 3, Section III 1.a of the Group's BRSA Financial Statements as of and for the year ended 31 December 2018), whereas non-financial equity participations are recorded according to the equity method.
-The BRSA Financial Statements as of and for the years ended 31 December 2016 and 2017 are not restated as permitted by the TFRS 9 transition rules and are prepared based upon different principles.
+It is important to note that the Group's BRSA Financial Statements reflect a full consolidation only of financial subsidiaries (as explained in Part 3, Section III 1.a of the Group's BRSA Financial Statements as of and for the year ended 31 December 2019), whereas non-financial equity participations are recorded according to the equity method.
+The BRSA Financial Statements as of and for the year ended 31 December 2017 are not restated as permitted by the TFRS 9 transition rules and are prepared based upon different principles.